MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 This detection identifies the suspicious addition of privileged credentials to an OAuth app.
 This can indicate that an attacker has compromised the app, and is using it for malicious activity.

-> [!NOTE]
-> Since the risk posed by a successful attack is high, Cloud App Security also notifies you of detections dating back to mid-September 2020.
-> Alerts for past events have the title "System alert: Unusual addition of credentials to an OAuth app" and the alert type will be MCAS_ALERT_MANAGEMENT_GENERIC.

 **Learning period**

 Learning your organization's environment requires a period of seven days during which you may expect a high volume of alerts.